BlackBrad/assignment/README.md

 # Setup

+## Python3.9
 To setup the test you need to have Python3.9 installed.

+### Ubuntu 20.04
-On Ubuntu 20.04 this is as easy as:
+On Ubuntu 20.04, installing Python3.9 is as easy as:

 `sudo apt install python3.9`

+### Ubuntu 18.04

 On Ubuntu 18.04 you will need to install the deadsnakes PPA first.